-The following table sets forth information regarding our directors as of July 13, 2009:
+The following table sets forth information regarding our directors as of July 13, 2010:

+Director

-Name Age Director Since New Term Will Expire
+Name Age Since New Term Will Expire

-Gilbert Bellini, Director 53 2008 2009
+Gilbert Bellini, Director 54 2008 2010

-Jeffrey M. Krauss, Director 52 1992 2009
+Jeffrey M. Krauss, Director 53 1992 2010

-Thomas R. Mika, President, CEO and Chairman of the Board 58 2006 2009
+Thomas R. Mika, President, CEO and Chairman of the Board 59 2006 2010

-Carl Muscari, Director 57 2007 2009
+Carl Muscari, Director 58 2007 2010

+Ferdinand Seemann, Director 48 2009 2010

 Gilbert Bellini joined the Board of Directors on September 23, 2008.
 Mr. Bellini has served as President of Alcatel Micro Machining Systems ("AMMS") since March 2006.
 The assets of AMMS were acquired by Tegal in September 2008.
 From 1980 until 2006, Mr. Bellini held various management positions in software development, equipment engineering, and industrial equipment product lines for Alcatel-Lucent.
 Mr. Bellini was the contributor to the launch of the deep etching of silicon at Alcatel and has been managing AMMS's deep-etching business since its creation in 1999.
 Mr. Bellini holds a Bachelor of Science degree in Electronics from the University of Grenoble in France, followed with several internal International Business Education Training courses at Alcatel-Lucent.
+We believe that Mr. Bellini's education and experience as an engineer and his management experience at companies in the semiconductor industry make Mr. Bellini a highly-valued member of the Board of Directors.

 Jeffrey M. Krauss has served as a director of Tegal since June 1992.
-Since April 2000, Mr. Krauss has been a Managing Member of Psilos Group Managers, LLC, a New York based venture capital firm, and a Managing Member of the general partner of Psilos Group Partners I, LP, Psilos Group Partners II, LP, Psilos Group Partners II-S, LP and Psilos III, each a venture capital partnership.
+Since April 2000, Mr. Krauss has been a Managing Member of Psilos Group Managers, LLC, a New York based venture capital firm, and a Managing Member of the general partner of Psilos Group Partners II, LP, and Psilos III, each a venture capital partnership.
 From 1990 until April 2000, Mr. Krauss was a general partner of the general partner of Nazem & Company III, L.P. and Nazem & Company IV, L.P., both venture capital funds.
 He was also a general partner of the general partner of The Transatlantic Fund, a joint venture capital fund between Nazem & Company and Banque Nationale de Paris of France.
 Prior to joining Nazem & Company, Mr. Krauss was a corporate attorney with the law firm of Simpson Thacher & Bartlett, where he specialized in leveraged buyout transactions.
 He currently serves as a director of several private companies.
+We believe that Mr. Krauss' public accounting experience, CPA certification, business management experience and his service as a director for several other companies make Mr. Krauss a highly-valued member of the Board of Directors.